The Humble Slip-and-Fall Can Be More Dangerous Than You Think

 The most common serious injuries sustained in a fall include:

 When a slip-and-fall occurs on the property of another party who failed to maintain safe walking surfaces for visitors, guests, or others, it may be grounds for a premises liability claim.
 This legal action may be critical in cases in which the injured person is unable to work, function normally, or will face a lifetime of challenges related to impairments associated with a brain injury.
-In these cases, there is no question that you should be represented by a personal injury lawyer who has an extensive record of success in personal injury claims – your future health, both physically and financially, is in large part, the direct result of the skills and dedication of your lawyer.
+In these cases, there is no question that you should be represented by a slip and fall injury lawyer who has an extensive record of success in personal injury claims – your future health, both physically and financially, is in large part, the direct result of the skills and dedication of your lawyer.

 Falls in the Workplace